ortizp978/Ortiz_Pablo_HW3_MarvelQuiz/README.md

 ### Rules
 Let's play with some characters from the Marvel Universe.
-Choose in your mind ONE of the following 4 Marvel characters (don't tell anyone ssh) and answer some questions and the magic computer will tell you which character you had in mind, just answer Y(yes) or N(no).
+Choose in your mind ONE of the following 4 Marvel characters (don't tell anyone sssh) and answer some questions and the magic computer will tell you which character you had in mind, just answer y(yes) or n(no).

 ### Built with [Python 3](https://www.python.org/doc/ "Python 3")